quark-engine/quark-script/CWE-295/README.md

 Let’s use this [APK](https://github.com/hax0rgb/InsecureShop) and the above APIs to show how the Quark script finds this vulnerability.

 We use the API `findMethodInAPK` to locate all `SslErrorHandler.proceed` methods.
-Then we need to identify whether if the method `WebViewClient.onReceivedSslError` is overrode by its subclass.
+Then we need to identify  whether the method `WebViewClient.onReceivedSslError` is overridden by its subclass.

 First, we check and make sure that the `MethodInstance.name` is `onReceivedSslError`, and the `MethodInstance.descriptor` is `(Landroid/webkit/WebView; Landroid/webkit/SslErrorHandler; Landroid/net/http/SslError;)V`.